 If you wouldn’t keep it, neither will your guests.
 Reduce the amount heading to landfills and give favors guests can use up (like sweets or homemade bath products) or keep for an eternity.

 These are just tacky, IMHO.
 No one wants to see you lounging around in bed.
-No one.
-This is the selfie on steroids in a push-up bra.
 If you want to do something for your bride or groom consider a classy boudoir session and select just a few photos for your honey to be kept private.

 No matter how you dress up a water bottle, it is still a plastic water bottle.
 We should all commit to doing what we need to do to keep our local water potable (like not using fertilizer on the lawn and pesticides in our garden) and keep more plastics out of landfills.